bryanchance/scion/go/sigmgmt/static/doc/sig.md

 #### Choosing different paths for different traffic <a id="different-paths"> </a>

 Suppose traffic going to `192.168.2.0/24` should prefer paths through Frankfurt, and only go through Zürich if that path becomes unavailable.
 Also, traffic to `192.168.3.0/24` should prefer going through Zürich, and only go through Frankfurt if that path becomes unavailable.
-In this case, the path selectors and sessions from the previous section remain the same.
+In this case, the path policies and sessions from the previous section remain the same.
 However, we need to define two new classes for the criteria we chose:

 ```json
 "Classes": {